 A former member of the Cincinnati Symphony Orchestra, Dr. Crutcher has performed numerous recitals in the United States, Europe, and South America and has recorded for Austrian and German radio.
 He currently performs in the USA and Europe as a member of the Klemperer Trio.

-Ronald Crutcher has written several articles on music for professional journals and reference books and has served internationally as a consultant for numerous music and fine arts programs.
-He has served on the boards of the Boston, Cleveland and Austin symphony orchestras, and currently is a member of the Board of the Richmond Symphony.
-He is also a member of the Board of Advisors for the Sphinx Organization and has twice served as an adjudicator for the Sphinx Competition.
+Dr. Crutcher has written extensively about the performing arts and has served internationally as a consultant for numerous music and fine arts programs.
+He has served on the boards of the Boston, Cleveland, and Austin symphony orchestras and currently is a member of the Board of the Richmond Symphony and the Board of Advisors for the Sphinx Organization.
+He is also a past president of Chamber Music America.

 Dr. Crutcher currently serves as the 10th President of the University of Richmond, having previously served for ten years as President of Wheaton College in Massachusetts.
 A national leader in higher education, he currently sits on the boards of the Association of American Colleges and Universities, the National Association of Independent Colleges and Universities, and the American Council on Education.